fr4ncidir/WoT_Ontology/README.md

 # FAQs

-- [ ] I found an error in a SPARQL and I don't know how to correct it Just open the ontology in Protégé and modify the SPARQL.
+- [ ] _I found an error in a SPARQL and I don't know how to correct it._

+Just open the ontology in Protégé and modify the SPARQL.
 Then, run the python script tdbuilder.py to update the jsap.
 Remember to push the corrections! :)